ijapesigan/docker-rarch/README.md

 ## Description

-Docker and Apptainer/Singularity containers for the `template` project.
+Docker and Apptainer/Singularity containers for the `template` project based on Archlinux.

 ## Build Docker Container